gotree94/turtlebot3/eng/03-02_sbc_setup.md

-# TurtleBot3

 > **Source**: [https://emanual.robotis.com/docs/en/platform/turtlebot3/sbc_setup](https://emanual.robotis.com/docs/en/platform/turtlebot3/sbc_setup)

 ---

+# Humble

-## SBC Setup
+## 3.2 SBC Setup

-**WARNING**
+> **WARNING**

-- This process may take long time.
+>- This process may take long time.
 Do not attempt to complete setup on battery power, connect your SBC to a wall power supply.
-- **An HDMI monitor and input devices such as a keyboard and a mouse will be required to complete this setup.**
+>- **An HDMI monitor and input devices such as a keyboard and a mouse will be required to complete this setup.**
 - In order to use the webOS Robotics Platform, please refer to [webOS Robotics Platform](https://github.com/ros/meta-ros/wiki/OpenEmbedded-Build-Instructions) for further instructions.
 Packages will be cross-compiled using OpenEmbedded on a higher performance PC and an image file created for installation on the SBC.